MoralisWeb3/MoralisDocumentation/speedy-nodes/connecting-to-rpc-nodes/connect-to-bsc-node.md

 ## Tutorials

+{% hint style="info" %}
+Legacy UI might be present in the videos, some things might be different
+{% endhint %}

 ### How to Connect to a BSC Node?
 Full Archive Binance Smart Chain Node

 {% embed url="https://youtu.be/o5hIlOuRPeA" %}